4 Tips for Digital Mindfulness at Work

 In this post, I discuss the success of my annual, Lenten Fast.

 Happy Easter everyone!
-The Tranquil Trekker survived another Lenten season!
-Easter, which falls on Sunday, always perks me up as it marks the end of my annual, six-week-long, Lenten Fast.
+The Tranquil Trekker survived another Lenten season–this time with Mr. Trekker participating too!
+(The Trekker marriage survived too! 😉Easter, which falls on Sunday, always perks me up as it marks the end of the annual, six-week-long, Lenten Fast.

 How did this year’s Lenten Fast go?